tgrbin/songuess_chrome_extension/README.md

 ## Create a playlist

-Go to your streaming service web page and create a playlist you want to host a game with.
+Go to your streaming service web page in another tab and create a playlist you want to host a game with.

 ## Start the game

 The game is started by "attaching" the extension to the created server room.

 For Google Play Music, you probably want your playlist to shuffle, so click "Shuffle" (and then pause) before attaching, or have the shuffle icon enabled before attaching.

-It will refuse to attach if the room is currently empty, so make sure to open it (songuess.live/#YOUR_NAME_HERE) in another tab first.

 From the streaming service page tab, click on the extension icon (SG icon, upper right, could be hidden), type the room name and click "Attach".